-Big Lipped Alligator Moment: In the anime, the treasure hunt episode ends with Nokoru and the Chairwoman staring at the Tokyo skyline during the sunset, just as the enigma told them to do (It Makes Sense in Context).
-However, while Nokoru is looking at the Tokyo Tower, he suddenly sees a somewhat deformed vision of the tower and is shocked for a brief moment before forgetting it.
+Big-Lipped Alligator Moment: In the anime, the treasure hunt episode ends with Nokoru and the Chairwoman staring at the Tokyo skyline during the sunset, just as the episode's enigma told them to do.
+However, while Nokoru is looking at the Tokyo Tower, he suddenly sees a somewhat deformed vision of the tower and is shocked for a brief moment before turning away and forgetting it.
 In ample context, it might be a premonition of the events in X1999, a manga in which an older Nokoru makes a cameo, but in this series it has virtually no meaning and is never brought again.

 The fact that all the girls in the school drool over the three leads can be passable in some moments.
 The fact that the series shows the girls drooling over the detectives in literally every scene with them, on the other hand, not so much.

-The decision to obscure the Chairwoman's face at all times can be understandable for copyright issues as mentioned in the main article, but it becomes unintentinally ridiculous whenever she is shown casually holding high a fan over her face in scenes and places in which it makes a really weird thing to do.
+The decision to obscure the Chairwoman's face at all times can be understandable for copyright issues as mentioned in the main article, but it becomes unintentionally ridiculous when she is shown casually holding high her fan in the exact spot needed for just every camera shot.

-They Wasted a Perfectly Good Plot: The conflict between Akira's identity as a master thief and his job as a CLAMP detective is barely addressed in the series, to the extent that his focused arc in the anime takes very twisted routes to ensure his partners never get to suspect anything of him - which leads to the question of why would CLAMP put an established thief character in a detective club series to do nothing with him afterwards.
-A surprising number of people would have loved to see how the series explored this matter, as pitting the CLAMP School Detectives against 20 Faces for a battle of allegiances would ensure both drama and awesomeness.
-The feeling gets stronger with the mixed reception of the Idomu Yudaiji anime arc, as many believing that an arc focused in this conflict would have been a lot more powerful and appropriate to end the series.
+They Wasted a Perfectly Good Plot: The conflict between Akira's identity as a master thief and his job as a CLAMP detective is barely addressed in the series, to the extent that his personal arc in the anime takes very twisted routes to ensure his partners never get to suspect anything of him - which leads to the question of why would CLAMP put an established thief character in a detective club series only to do nothing with him.
+A lot of people would have loved to see how the series explored this matter, as pitting the CLAMP School Detectives against 20 Faces for a battle of allegiances would ensure both drama and awesomeness.
+The feeling gets stronger with the mixed reception of the Idomu Yudaiji anime arc, as many believe that one focused on 20 Faces would have been a lot more powerful and appropriate to end the series.

-Values Dissonance: Nokoru's repetead statement to be a feminist as the reason of his helpfulness to women can be a bit jarring for how easily it can be seen instead as a very Victorian paternalism towards females.
+Values Dissonance: Nokoru's repeatedly stated feminism can be a bit jarring for how easily it can be seen instead as a very Victorian paternalism towards females.